appserver-io/sdk/README.md

 # Please change if you run the script from a different directory
 SCRIPT_DIR=`pwd`

+# The build version of the runtime which will be installed
+APPSERVER_RUNTIME_VERSION="1.1.7-109_x86_64"

+# vendor/name:branch of the appserver repository
+APPSERVER_REPOSITORY="appserver-io/appserver:1.1"

-# Array of components you want to work on
+# Array of components to configure (vendor/name:branch)
 # Just comment out or remove entries you don't need
 COMPONENTS=(
     'appserver-io/authenticator'